Wyoming Highway 295: Big Horn County to Powell

-Wyo 295 begins its southern (or eastern) end at WYO 32 (Emblem Highway) in western Big Horn County, esoutheast of Garland.
+Wyo 295 begins its southern (or eastern) end at WYO 32 (Emblem Highway) in western Big Horn County, southeast of Garland.
 WYO 295 crosses into Park County at just over 3/4 mi and travels westward till it reaches the community of Willwood at approximately 8.7 mi.
 Here WYO 295 turns north and is the general direction for the remainder of its course.
 This highway is an important travel corridor for Powell to Greybull traffic.
 WYO 295 crosses the Shoshone River just north of Willwood, and reaches the southern city limits of Powell at just over 12 mi.
 WYO 295 enters Powell from the south on South Fair Street and curves gently onto East South Street before turning north onto South Bent Street for a short distance.
 US Route 14 Alternate (US 14A / Coulter Avenue) is met at approximately 12.5 mi.
 Here WYO 295 turns west to join US 14A for quick one block concurrency before leaving US 14A to head north on North Absaroka Street.